gkjohnson/cs174a-projects/README.md

 # cs174a-projects
 **Fall 2011 UCLA Graphics I Class Projects**

-Series of projects produced for the 2011 UCLA Graphics I class culminating in a final project at the end of the term, which found [here](https://github.com/gkjohnson/cs174a-term-project).
+Series of projects produced for the 2011 UCLA Graphics I class culminating in a final project at the end of the term, which can be found [here](https://github.com/gkjohnson/cs174a-term-project).

 ## Projects
 ### [Fractal Visualization](/Fractal%20Visualization)